-There are more retirees here.
-Forbes Magazine recently named Mazatlan as the third best place for North Americans to retire.
+Mazatlan snagged top spots on retirement lists for the last few years.
 And yet, it’s not as jammed with Americans and Canadians as other large Mexican cities, such as Puerto Vallarta.
 Mazatlan feels more authentic – more Mexican.
 I also love that about this place.
 I don’t know how long that will last because it seems Mazatlan is quickly getting ‘discovered.’

 To accommodate the retiree influx, there are many health services with English-speaking doctors.
 I have an appointment next week for my annual gynecologist visit, and I’ll get another mammogram soon.
 There are dozens of English-speaking dentists, and that’s great because it’s time for X-rays and cleanings for the both of us.
 If some other kind of medical service is needed, I’ve no doubt we can find it here.

 Mazatlan is a bit rough around the edges in some areas, after all, this is city with half a million people, and every big city has imperfections.
 But from where I sit, I’m truly blessed.
 And I’m going to enjoy every week that we are here.